Marcelle-Samir/Firmware_Over_The_Air/README.md

 # Firmware_Over_The_Air_RaspberryPi

-This project is a firmware over the air for automotive industry using RaspberryPi 3B+ and STm32 Mc
+This project is a firmware over the air for automotive industry using RaspberryPi 3B+ and STm32 Mc \

-Till now we are using the full image of raspbian-buster
+Till now we are using the full image of raspbian-buster\

+and also till now we manually put parser.py file and the desired code we want to flash to our st Mc

 ## The image for RaspberryPi
 - you can download the Raspian Image from: